Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 Cypriot cuisine might be the most underrated family food in Europe.
 Warm pitta bread, grilled halloumi that squeaks between the teeth, chicken souvlaki off the skewer, crispy fried potatoes, thick yoghurt with honey.
 The flavours are familiar enough that fussy eaters aren’t overwhelmed, distinctive enough that adventurous ones stay interested.

-Mezze is the format we recommend.
+Mezze is the format we recommend for your first proper family meal out.
 Fifteen to twenty small dishes arriving over the course of an hour.
-Your children won’t like all of it, but they’ll find five or six dishes they love.
+Your children won’t like all of it, but they’ll find five or six dishes they love, and the format means nobody is waiting for a single plate to arrive.

 The verdict: Order mezze on your first night.
 Let the table fill up.
 Watch your children eat things they’d refuse at home.